-5.20.28 setupCloudNetworkEnvironment
+5.20.29 setupCloudNetworkEnvironment

+'''

+IProgress ICloudClient::setupCloudNetworkEnvironment(

+[in] wstring tunnelNetworkName,

+[in] wstring tunnelNetworkRange,

+[in] wstring gatewayOsName,

+[in] wstring gatewayOsVersion,

+[in] wstring gatewayShape,

+[out] ICloudNetworkEnvironmentInfo networkEnvironmentInfo)

+'''
-tunnelNetworkName The name of tunnelling network to be created in the Cloud.
-If this parameter is empty the default value "VirtualBox Tunneling Network" is assumed.

-tunnelNetworkRange The IP address range of tunnelling network to be created in the Cloud.
-If this parameter is empty the default value "10.0.0.0/16" is assumed.

-gatewayOsName The name of the operating system to be used for cloud gateway instances.
-The default value is "Oracle Linux".

-gatewayOsVersion The version of the operating system to be used for cloud gateway instances.
+- tunnelNetworkName The name of tunnelling network to be created in the Cloud.
+If this parameter is empty the default value "VirtualBox Tunneling Network" is assumed. - tunnelNetworkRange The IP address range of tunnelling network to be created in the Cloud.
+If this parameter is empty the default value "10.0.0/16" is assumed. - gatewayOsName The name of the operating system to be used for cloud gateway instances.
+The default value is "Oracle Linux". - gatewayOsVersion The version of the operating system to be used for cloud gateway instances.
 The default value is "7.8".